We all know the feeling—when the glorious days of summer are ending, and the school year looms like a big Titanic made of books that demand reading.

 As summer fades into the past, so does the luxury of sleeping in and staying up to all hours (voluntarily).
 To avoid hitting a brick wall when the semester schedule hits, trick your body by adjusting your schedule a few weeks before the semester starts.
-Resist the urge to watch that next episode of Unbreakable Kimmy Schmidt, and get up around “class time.”
+Resist the urge to let your favorite show autoplay, and get up around “class time.”
 Use that morning time to enjoy a good breakfast and finish that novel.
 When the school schedule hits for real, you’ll be adjusted and ready to go!

 It Takes A Village

 Speaking of your colleagues, preparing your support system ahead of time makes a huge difference.
-Grad schools tend to have smaller classes and tight-knit groups, so ask around to plan how you’ll help each other start off the semester strong.
-Study groups, research buddies, and “time-to-go-grab-coffee” times will help you get back in motion without burning out.
-Plan getaways and breaks with those friends, and keep those plans--you’ll need them to thrive.
+Grad school usually means smaller classes and tight-knit groups, so ask around to plan how you’ll help each other start off the semester strong.
+Study groups, research buddies, and “time-to-go-grab-coffee” jaunts will help you get back in motion without burning out.
+Plan getaways and breaks with those friends, and keep those plans—you’ll need them to thrive.

 It’s Okay to Say “No”

 When it comes to extracurriculars, it’s easy to take on too much.
-You’re in grad school to learn, and those outside-of-class opportunities are part of it, but remember, they’re not your #1 priority.
-You don’t have to say “yes” to everyone that will try to take a slice of your time, even for good causes.
+You’re in grad school to learn, and those outside-of-class opportunities are part of it.
+Just remember that they’re not your No. 1 priority.
+You don’t have to say “yes” to everyone that wants a slice of your time, even for good causes.
 Getting involved with projects outside of school is fine, but keep your end goal in mind.
 That graduate degree is yours to seize, so it’s okay to have tunnel vision now and then.

 Treat Your Body Right

 Don’t wait until the semester workload gets heavy to start that exercise plan.
-Time is definitely scarce in grad school, but you don’t have to do 90 minutes of P90X Yoga to reap benefits.
+Time is definitely scarce in grad school, but don’t dismiss the important benefits you’ll get from staying physically active.
+Choose activities that work for you and your schedule.
 Ride your bike to class instead of driving.
 Go for a run during lunch.
 Hit the gym after hitting the books.
 Research shows that exercising after a task can improve memory, and what grad student doesn’t want better memory?

 Set Small, Achievable Goals

 You’ve got this!
-By following these top tips to survive grad school, you’ll avoid burnout and crush your goals for the next semester and beyond.
+By following these top tips to thrive in grad school, you’ll avoid burnout and crush your goals for the next semester and beyond.